-The Health Resources and Services Administration (HRSA) — part of the U.S. Department of Health and Human Services — modified its funding eligibility rules to allow health centers to use federal “enabling services” funds to pay for on-site civil legal aid to help meet the primary care needs of the population and communities they serve.
+This week, the Health Resources and Services Administration (HRSA), part of the U.S. Department of Health and Human Services, modified its funding eligibility rules to allow health centers to use federal “enabling services” funds to pay for on-site civil legal aid to help meet the primary care needs of the population and communities they serve.
 Click here to see the language about civil legal services (page 23).

 Enabling services are not clinical in nature, but help facilitate access to care and can improve patients’ health; they include things like transportation, interpretation, outreach, and case management.
 (Enabling services are outlined in Section 330 of the Public Health Service Act.)
 Civil legal aid helps health centers improve health and well-being by combatting health-harming social conditions health-harming legal needs such as housing, public benefits, insurance and domestic violence.